AGRICULTURAL PROJECT, COOPERATION ICFON AND ISARD

 • Using tools (from greenhouses to forms of mechanization)

-The results of ISARD are remarkable, both the improvement of the harvest and the great support among the local farming families.
+The results of ISARD are spectacular, both the improvement in the harvest and the great support among local farming families.
 We therefore believe in the power of their approach and have asked them as a partner to develop a plan for us, in consultation with representatives from Shailung.
-A first step has now been taken and this offers the opportunity for about 100 families to be intensively guided in the coming years on their way to a new level of agricultural businesses.
-We are still investigating whether we can already expand to 200 families.
-Anyone who wants to get serious about it is welcome in this project.
-Special attention that women can also participate in this project and …. who knows what questions will arise from this.
-The special thing is that the Nepalese approach resembles what we in the Netherlands are trying to introduce with great difficulty: circular agriculture, or an agriculture that is freed from the external input of nitrogen through artificial fertilizers and heavy 'crop protection agents' to reduce the immensely high production. to keep getting.
+A first step has now been taken and this offers the opportunity for approximately 120 families to receive intensive guidance in the coming years on their way to a new level of agricultural holdings.
+She will investigate possible extensions later in the project.
+Anyone who wants to work on it seriously is welcome in this project.
+Special attention is paid to ensuring that women can also participate in this project and... who knows what questions will arise from this.
+What is special is that the Nepalese approach is very similar to what we are trying to implement in the Netherlands with great difficulty: circular agriculture, or agriculture that is freed from external input of nitrogen through artificial fertilizer and heavy 'crop protection products' in order to support the immensely high production to keep getting it.

 en_US